Vision-Paudel/RaspberryPi/README.md

 <a href="https://github.com/Vision-Paudel/RaspberryPi/blob/master/Circuit-Diagram.png"><img src="https://github.com/Vision-Paudel/RaspberryPi/blob/master/Circuit-Diagram.png" alt="Image could not be displayed" width="924" height="452" border="10" /></a>

 *Fig 1.
-Fritzing Diagram of Wiring between Arduino and Breadboard with DHT22 Temperature/ Humidity and Photoresistor Sensor*
+Fritzing Diagram of Wiring between Arduino and Breadboard with the DHT22 Temperature/ Humidity and the Photoresistor Sensors*